Xexr/wisdom/README.md

 - You will be judged on how well you treat those who can do nothing for you. [^first]

 - It’s thrilling to be extremely polite to rude strangers. [^first]

+- Optimize your generosity.
+No one on their deathbed has ever regretted giving too much away. [^second]

+- Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
+Understanding this is the beginning of wisdom. [^second]

+- Before you are old, attend as many funerals as you can bear, and listen.
+Nobody talks about the departed’s achievements.
+The only thing people will remember is what kind of person you were while you were achieving. [^second]

 ### Communication